-I’ve pulled together more than 50 of the best, most unique, and fun holiday and Christmas events in Philadelphia and across the region plus New Year’s Eve events, too!
+Here are more than 80 of the best, most unique, and fun 2023 holiday and Christmas events in Philadelphia and across the region plus New Year’s Eve events, too!

 Holiday & Christmas Events in Philadelphia

 Philadelphia’s Christmas Village continues to be a popular holiday attraction each year.
 For 2023, the German-inspired Christmas market returns to Love Park and City Hall starting November 18th and running through Christmas Eve.
 In addition to the local and international shops and food, there will be a Ferris wheel, a two-story(!) carousel, and more family-friendly entertainment.